dannydenenberg/dannydenenberg.github.io/_posts/2019-07-29-creating-mongo-db.md

 ---
-title: Creating & connecting a MongoDB database and node.js server to a front end ✵
+title: Connecting MongoDB and node.js to a front end ✵
 permalink: creating-mongodb-nodejs
 ---